-Now in Alberta to conveniently serve you with your eye care products and services!
+Now in Calgary to conveniently serve you with your eye care products and services!

 How often should I get my eyes examined?

 Regular eye exams performed by an eye doctor (optometrist or ophthalmologist) are necessary in order to diagnose vision and ocular health conditions in a timely manner, and to aid in prevention of these conditions.
 How often you will need to receive an eye exam will depend largely on your medical history and is determined by your eye doctor (optometrist or ophthalmologist) .
 Guidelines are in place to assist you in determining follow-up examination frequency.
 These guidelines only apply to a small percentage of the population who do not wear contact lenses, have no medical conditions, and have no family history of eye disease.
 Here are the current recommendation of the Canadian Association of Optometrists:

 Infants should undergo their first comprehensive eye exam between the ages of 6 and 9 months.

 Preschool children should undergo at least one comprehensive eye exam between the ages of 2 and 5 years.